beabeto/inventory-sari-sari-system/README.md

 Feature summary:

 - show a profile image on every authenticated page sidebar
-- allow the image to be edited in Account Settings
+- allow the image to be picked in Account Settings
 - persist the image through the backend user profile
 - show a fallback avatar state when no image is saved

+Implementation status:

+- backend user profile now supports `profileImage`
+- `GET /users/me` returns the current profile image
+- `PUT /users/update-profile` accepts profile image updates
+- all authenticated page sidebars now use the shared profile display

 ## Spec-First Workflow For This Feature